hayde0264/CS-Degree/Go-Specific-Knowledge/Control-Flow.md

 For statments are also called **loops**.

 ## For statements contain:
-- a **init** statement: is executed befoer the first iteration starts
+- a **init** statement: is executed before the first iteration starts
 - a **condition** expression: which is the expression evaluated before the iteration starts to determine if the iteration should continue
-- a **operator** : which increments or decrements the inital statement
+- a **operator** : which increments or decrements the initial statement

 ``` go